Art Scene in the Burg

 Art Scene in the Burg DERKZ River Bookshop Mural

-On the corner of Richmond and Ramsay St. you’ll see amazing the mural ‘Dreams’ done by International Muralist DERKZ depicting the beauty of opening ones mind and a celebration of our local wildlife.
+Dreams, on the corner of Richmond and Ramsay St. you’ll see amazing the mural ‘Dreams’ done by International Muralist DERKZ depicting the beauty of opening ones mind and a celebration of our local wildlife.

 Tecumseh by Naomi Peters

-General Tecumseh Mural
+General Tecumseh Mural Indigenous Art piece

 Amherstburg’s Art Alley (off Ramsay St.)